Settings

 Haha, it's not the same even for any specific version.
 With plugins and ability to move panels around, it's hard to say all these UIs are the same player.
 Search for "foobar2000 theme" in google images

-zokier a year ago
+zokier 2 years ago

 There is certainly something intangibly attractive on this era and style of software.
 On top of my head I'm thinking fb2k, mpc (and its forks), virtualdub, utorrent (the original 1.x series), irfanview, kerio firewall (classic 2.x series), putty, even maybe mirc and notepad++ to some degree.
 Small programs, classic Windows style controls, emphasis on staying out of your way, somewhat minimalistic and barebones but still remarkably powerful and capable.
 These to me represent the golden age of Windows.